 SURFACE FINISHING & APPLICATIONS

-The final result of die casting does not need additional operations in most cases, which makes it ideal for manufacturing components.
+The final result of die casting does not need additional operations in most cases, which makes it ideal for component manufacturing.
 However, extra finishing can be done to make the part aesthetically appealing.
 On the other hand, injection moldings might need the additional finish more frequently, including deflashing, cleaning, degating, and decorating.

-In applications, die casting is ideal for creating small parts and industrial or commercial components like automotive, hardware, sink, faucets, etc. On the other hand, injection molding is used for fabricating large products like toys, wire spools, mechanical parts, hair combs, tables, and other plastic products.
+In applications, die casting is ideal for creating small parts and industrial or commercial components like auto parts, hardware, sink, faucets, etc. On the other hand, injection molding is used for fabricating large products like toys, wire spools, mechanical parts, hair combs, tables, and other plastic products.